fostermadeco/FM-Protected-Files/README.md

 Create an upload directory and place the files above the webroot.

+ If the files cannot be placed above the webroot, use htaccess to redirect the upload url to the protected url.

+    RewriteRule ^uploads/protected-directory/(.*)$ /downloads/$1 [R=301,NC,L]

 Create a template for the plugin tag, something like downloads/index.html.